DanielHaring/TYPO3-Crystalis/Documentation/ConfigurationPresets/ContentRendering/Index.rst

 To achieve this, firstly head to the Template main module.
 Inside the page tree, select the page where you want the setup to feel responsible for rendering your content.
 In most cases this will be the home page of your website.
-If the chosen page does not contain any kind of template already, firstly create a "Template for a new site" or an "Extension Template".
+If the chosen page does not contain any kind of template already, firstly create a *"Template for a new site"* or an *"Extension Template"*.

 .. figure:: ../../Images/ContentRendering/EditSiteTemplate.jpg
    :alt: Edit the template of your site